 What kind of recordkeeping do I need to do?

-Paycheck Protection Program: Request loan forgiveness through your lender after the 24-week loan period.
-You’ll need documents showing the number of full-time equivalent employees you have and pay rates, as well as mortgage, lease, and utility payments.
+Paycheck Protection Program: Request loan forgiveness through your lender.
+You need documents showing the number of full-time equivalent employees you have and pay rates, as well as eligible non-payroll expenses.

 The paid leave tax credit was established under the Families First Coronavirus Response Act.
 It lets employers who are required to provide coronavirus paid leave receive a tax credit for the amount of the paid leave wages.

-You can apply for the Paycheck Protection Program loan and claim the FFCRA paid leave credit.
-You can also claim both the Employee Retention Credit and the paid leave tax credit.
+You can apply for the Paycheck Protection Program loan, claim the Employee Retention Credit, and claim the FFCRA paid leave credit.

 However, you cannot double-dip.